Last updated on October 31st, 2019 at 04:24 pm

-However, forcing the trailer even further causes severe damage to the rear of the vehicle, rear bumper, trailer coupler, trailer tongue and the caravan forward chassis.
+However, forcing the trailer even further causes severe damage to the rear of the vehicle, rear bumper, trailer coupler, trailer tongue and the camper chassis.

 Jack-knifed trailers cause damage to the chassis, frame and couplings to name just a few items.
-Broken couplings are an easy mistake, you would not even know there was damage caused.
+Broken linkages are an easy mistake; you would not even know there was damage caused.

-If you are unlucky like me, I was never taught how to reverse a trailer or caravan.
-In 1970, my driving instructor asked me to reverse park the mini into a roadside car park which I did perfectly.
+If you are unlucky like me, the old school was not taught to reverse a trailer or caravan.
+In 1970, my driving instructor asked me to reverse park the mini into a roadside car park which I did correctly.

 If he asked me to do the same with a trailer coupled to the vehicle, this 18-year-old would have failed his driving test.

-Ask your caravan trainer, he will know the answer.
+Ask your caravan driving trainer; he will know the answer.

-Finally, there are lots of good tips on how to reverse a caravan without jack-knife from the trainers.
+Finally, there are lots of useful tips on how to reverse a caravan without jack-knife from the trainers.